 2. Keep the boat weight as low as possible; load/add only the fuel needed for the trip.

-4. If one cannot find a performance chart for their engine and hull combo and you do not have fuel management gauges, the lowest RPM you can run and still stay on a plane most times will give you your greatest range.
+4. If one cannot find a performance chart for their engine and hull combo and do not have fuel management gauges on their console, the lowest RPM you can run and still stay on a plane most times will give you the greatest range.

 5. Keep the induction system clean.
-A can of Throttle Body cleaner (not carburetor cleaner) can go a long way in helping maintain performance since many such parts cannot be cleaned by fuel injection cleaners poured into your tank (because) they are located above and before the injectors.
+A can of Throttle Body cleaner (not carburetor cleaner) can go a long way in helping maintain performance since fuel injection cleaners cannot clean many such parts poured into your tank (because) they are located above and before the injectors.

 6. Spend time finding the best prop for your boat and your needs.
 Speed (though great to have) is not everything.